The Venture Center team works with University researchers, entrepreneurs, investors, and advisors to provide services to help establish new companies.

 - Meet with us to review your startup application.

-- Work with us to form a team (including industry advisors and CEOs-in-Residence) to develop your business plan.
+- Work with us to form a team (including industry advisors and executives-in-residence) to develop your business plan.

 - Meet with us to review your business plan.